Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Developer writes specification

-Manually writes comprehensive test cases
+Manually writes thorough test cases

 Writes minimal implementation to pass tests